How to provide constructive feedback

 To provide feedback, simply visit the Feedback Hub app in your Start menu.
 When providing feedback in the Feedback Hub, please review "Send feedback to Microsoft with the Feedback Hub app" and consider the following tips.

 Check for existing feedback

-Another user may have already shared the same feedback.
-If they have, please “upvote” the existing feedback instead of creating a duplicate submission and add comments that provide clarity to existing information or add scenarios to review.
+Before logging a new piece of feedback, check to see if someone else has already requested or reported it.
+If they have, please “upvote” the existing feedback instead of creating a duplicate submission, and add comments that provide clarity to existing information or add scenarios to review.

 Use a descriptive title when submitting new feedback

 Descriptive and precise titles help Windows engineers understand the issue being reported.
 An example of a good title: “Groove crashes with error 80041007 when connected to Bluetooth.”

 Select the correct category for the issue or request being submitted